 If you’re buying or selling a home, you’ll need the service of a title company.
 So what does a title company like Title Partners of Florida do in real estate?
 In short, we protect the interests of everyone involved in a real estate transaction.
 Whether you’re buying or selling a property, providing financing or you’re a Realtor, we’ll ensure all the requirements for a professional, engaging and memorable closing are satisfied.

-Whether you are preparing to refinance your existing mortgage or purchase a new home, your mortgage lender may require you to find a title company to work with fairly early on in the loan process.
-If you are not familiar with the loan process, you may not be certain what a title company actually does.
+Even if you’re preparing to refinance your existing mortgage or purchase a new home, your mortgage lender may require you to find a title company to work with fairly early on in the loan process.
+If you’re not familiar with the loan process, you may not be certain what a title company actually does.

 Research the Property’s Title History

 Early in the loan process, the title company will begin researching the property’s title history and will issue a preliminary title commitment.
 This title commitment will show all of the property’s previous owners as well as legal documents that were signed and notarized that show the legal transfer of the property.
 Ultimately, the title commitment should show a clean, unencumbered line of ownership that leads to the current owner.

 If the title history research shows that the current owner does not own the property legitimately or that there may be a dispute, work is completed to generate a clean title history (“clear title”).

 The title company also facilitates all aspects of the closing.
 This involves providing the mortgage company with the title documents they need to close, researching the current payoff figures and creating a Closing Disclosure and/or ALTA Settlement Statement.
 The Closing Disclosure and/or ALTA Settlement Statement shows all of the financial transactions related to the closing, such as the appraisal fee, the property inspection fee, tax service fees and more.